| |

 Don't judge it, don't take part, just accept it.
 Accept it happily if you can.
 You will notice how the quality of your life increases because you don't get upset as much.

-Apply these key points of positive thinking about your life and enjoy a life of calmness and great possibilities.
+Apply these key points of positive thinking about your life and enjoy a life of joy and possibilities.

 "I don't think anything is unrealistic if you believe you can do it.
 I think if you are determined enough and willing to pay the price, you can get it done."